 At the Law Offices of Tina M. Barberi, PC, we understand the DUI process in courts and DMV in Fresno.
 We know what it takes to obtain the results desired by our clients.

 When facing a DUI, you can count on our DUI lawyer to give you sound legal advice on the DUI process and put a plan in place to resolve the underlying problems.
 We will work proactively in our representation so you will obtain the best possible defense for your DUI case in Fresno.
-If you were recently arrested or cited for DUI offense in Fresno, we urge you to contact our office today.
+If you were recently arrested or cited for DUI offense in Fresno, we urge you to contact our office today to discuss your case for free.

 Even if the evidence seems overwhelming against you, it does not mean you will be convicted of a DUI.
 The government must prove the evidence against you and when they fail to do so, it is our job to get your case thrown out of court and at DMV.
 If a dismissal of the DUI charges is not possible, we will try to find a way for your DUI charge to be reduced.